-There are more than 7.7 million species of animals on the planet, of which more than 20% are in danger of extinction. in danger of extinction.
+According to the latest data from the World Animal Foundation, there are an estimated 2.16 million described animal species on the planet, of which more than 20% are endangered.
 The causes are very diverse, but the impact of human actions and the effects this has on the environment also play a major role.
 Poaching and animal trafficking are among the main causes of the disappearance of thousands of species worldwide.
 Another cause is due to the destruction of their habitats by excessive and illegal human activities.
 As a result, these species end up migrating to other ecosystems where they endanger their survival.

 Here are some of the species in danger of extinction: